Mr. Deeds Goes to Town: Adaptations

-A radio adaptation of Mr. Deeds Goes to Town was originally broadcast on February 1, 1937 on Lux Radio Theater.
+A radio adaptation of Mr. Deeds Goes to Town was originally broadcast on February 1, 1937, on Lux Radio Theater.
 In that broadcast, Gary Cooper, Jean Arthur and Lionel Stander reprised their roles from the 1936 film.

 A planned sequel, titled Mr. Deeds Goes to Washington, eventually became Mr. Smith Goes to Washington (1939).
 Although the latter's screenplay was actually based on an unpublished story, The Gentleman from Montana, the film was, indeed, meant to be a sequel to Mr. Deeds Goes to Town, with Gary Cooper reprising his role as Longfellow Deeds.
 Because Cooper was unavailable, Capra then "saw it immediately as a vehicle for Jimmy Stewart and Jean Arthur", and Stewart was borrowed from MGM.

-The second animated feature film from Fleischer Studios, Mr. Bug Goes to Town.
+The second animated feature film from Fleischer Studios, Mr. Bug Goes to Town, was inspired by Mr. Deeds Goes to Town.

 A short-lived ABC television series of the same name ran from 1969 to 1970, starring Monte Markham as Longfellow Deeds.

 Mr. Deeds Goes to Town was loosely remade as Mr. Deeds in 2002, starring Adam Sandler and Winona Ryder.

 The Bengali movie Raja-Saja (1960) starring Uttam Kumar, Sabitri Chatterjee, and Tarun Kumar, and directed by Bikash Roy was a Bengali adaptation of this film.

 The 1994 comedy The Hudsucker Proxy had several plot elements borrowed from this film.

-A Japanese manga adaption of Mr. Deeds Goes to Town was made in 2010 by Ogata Hiromi called Bara no Souzokunin.
+A Japanese manga adaption of Mr. Deeds Goes to Town was made in 2010 by Ogata Hiromi, titled Bara no Souzokunin.

-The 1949 Tamil movie Nallathambi starring N S Krishnan was an adaptation of this film aimed at promoting social justice and education.
+The 1949 Tamil movie Nallathambi starring N S Krishnan was an adaptation of Mr. Deeds Goes to Town, aimed at promoting social justice and education.

+The 1983 Turkish movie Çarıklı Milyoner inspired from the movie.

 Digital restoration

-In 2013 Mr. Deeds Goes to Town was slated for 4K-digital restoration and re-release.
+In 2016, Mr. Deeds Goes to Town was re-released with a 4K-digital restoration for the film's 80th anniversary.